FrigoMatteo/Embedded_project/README.md

 - ***Humidity/temperature sensor***, we use this sensor to check and make some controlls about the humidity and temperature in the area close to our solar panels.
 - ***Embedded light sensor***, we use this sensor to compare the light with the value returned by our solar panels.
 - ***Solar panels***, those are devices we have to check.
+- ***MQTT Server***, is a light-weight messaging protocol used to communicate between machines, using a centralized server.

 The system works by constantly monitoring our solar panels, where based on some pre-registered value we evaluate if it is properly working. \
 The pre-register data comes from ideal conditions of the solar panel, such as sunny day, cleaned solar panel etc. Then, by using those data, we compare with what we got from the solar panels and we make the decisions.